decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     //
     // (undocumented)
     OnPointerDown: ComponentDefinition<ISchema<PBOnPointerDown>, PBOnPointerDown>;
-    const // Warning: (ae-forgotten-export) The symbol "PBOnPointerDownResult" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    OnPointerDownResult: ComponentDefinition<ISchema<PBOnPointerDownResult>, PBOnPointerDownResult>;
     const // Warning: (ae-forgotten-export) The symbol "PBOnPointerUp" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     OnPointerUp: ComponentDefinition<ISchema<PBOnPointerUp>, PBOnPointerUp>;
-    const // Warning: (ae-forgotten-export) The symbol "PBOnPointerUpResult" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBPlaneShape" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
-    OnPointerUpResult: ComponentDefinition<ISchema<PBOnPointerUpResult>, PBOnPointerUpResult>;
+    PlaneShape: ComponentDefinition<ISchema<PBPlaneShape>, PBPlaneShape>;
-    const // Warning: (ae-forgotten-export) The symbol "PBPlaneShape" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBPointerEventsResult" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
-    PlaneShape: ComponentDefinition<ISchema<PBPlaneShape>, PBPlaneShape>;
+    PointerEventsResult: ComponentDefinition<ISchema<PBPointerEventsResult>, PBPointerEventsResult>;
     const // Warning: (ae-forgotten-export) The symbol "PBPointerLock" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     PointerLock: ComponentDefinition<ISchema<PBPointerLock>, PBPointerLock>;
+    const // Warning: (ae-forgotten-export) The symbol "PBRaycastResult" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    RaycastResult: ComponentDefinition<ISchema<PBRaycastResult>, PBRaycastResult>;
     const // Warning: (ae-forgotten-export) The symbol "PBSphereShape" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)